 She Bears were set to perform at Spacebar the week the coronavirus pandemic shut down much of the nationwide live music scene in March 2022.
-As a result, the band’s name remained frozen on the venue’s High Street marquee for months – a fitting scenario for a group that has long been within the Columbus music scene.
+As a result, the band’s name remained frozen on the venue’s High Street marquee for months – a fitting scenario for a group that has long been a reliable live presence within the Columbus music scene.

 But now, almost 15 years to the date since the band played its first show at the Union in Athens, Ohio on Jan.
-11, 2008, the quartet is set to call it quits with on Friday, Jan.
+11, 2008, the quartet is set to call it quits with a final concert at Spacebar on Friday, Jan.
 13.

 "Honestly, I’m trying to take it all in and appreciate the little things, but there are still things in there that even I’m missing.
 I think a lot of it will probably sink in [at the show] on Friday and in the days afterward – and then for a long time after that.”